ben-j-c/BalloonTracker2/README.md

 BalloonTracker software is an application to be used in conjunction with the BalloonTracker hardware.
 These two components work together to automate the measuring of the wind speed of a red helium balloon.

+# License
+Please see `LICENSE.md` in the root directory of this repo.

 # The Hardware
 1. A camera with zoom capabilities and Ethernet port for connection to a computer.
 2. Pan-tilt mechanism manipulated by two servo motors.